 Steps to be used in any complaint Student Handbook and Catalog.
-Refer to Policy and Procedure 206 for Title IX Complaints.
+Refer to policies 216, 217, and 218 for Title IX issues.

 Grade Issues

 If a student believes an error in a grade has occurred, the student should initiate a review of the grade no later than three business days of grade being posted.
 If the course is a FLEX or part of a medical program, the student should initiate a review of the grade within twenty-four hours of the grade being posted.
 Steps to be used in a formal, grade related appeal can be found in the Student Handbook and Catalog.
 The most up-to-date version will always be available online under student life-student policies.